Dynamic Application Security

 Authenticated Scans

-If your application requires user login, you’ll want a scanner that supports authenticated scans.
-If you are using an automated or scheduled scanner, this can be more difficult.
-You’ll want to ensure that the vendor supports your form of authenticated scanning, such as cookie-based, external token, and bearer token.
+If your application requires user login, you will need a scanner that supports authenticated testing methods or scans.
+Using an automated or scheduled scanner may complicate this.
+You should ensure that the vendor accommodates your form of authenticated scanning, such as cookie-based, external token, and bearer token

 Application Target: Production vs. Pre-Production Sites

-While the ability to run these scans is partially dependent on the company’s deployment pipeline, there is value in a scanner that is built to support pre-production scanning.
+While the ability to run these scans is partially dependent on the company's deployment pipeline, there is value in a scanner that is built to support pre-production scanning and has the ability to run tests in a dedicated application testing environment (such as a staging environment).

 User of Tool: Security Analyst or Engineering Teams

-When picking a tool, one of the top considerations should be the individual who will use the tool.
-While testing and fixing application security vulnerabilities often includes some combo of security and development teams, developer-centric security tooling is growing in popularity.
+When selecting a tool, one of the primary considerations should be the individual who will use the tool.
+While testing and addressing application security flaws and vulnerabilities often involve a combination of security and development teams, developer-centric security tooling is growing in popularity to support a variety of testing methods.

-These tools are increasingly being used with a focus on enabling developers to make triage decisions and deploy fixes in their existing workflows, with the security team responsibility shifting to risk based guidance oversight.
+These tools are increasingly being used with a focus on enabling developers to write more secure code, make triage decisions, and deploy fixes in their existing workflows, with the security team's responsibility shifting to risk-based guidance and oversight.

 API Security Testing